- Instructions for Form 706-NA - Introductory Material

 Special estate tax rules may apply to decedents who expatriated from the United States prior to death.
 For these purposes, both U.S. citizens who relinquished their citizenship and long-term residents, as defined in section 877(e), who have surrendered their green card or taken a position under a tax treaty that they are solely a resident of the other country, are treated as expatriates.

-See sections 877 and 2701, and Form 8854, Initial and Annual Expatriation Statement, as it existed in the relevant tax year for additional information.
+See sections 877 and 2107 and Form 8854, Initial and Annual Expatriation Statement, as they existed in the relevant tax year for additional information.

 File Form 706-NA within 9 months after the date of death unless an extension of time to file was granted.